Axon-Shield/blog.github.io/_posts/2024-09-18-dns-resiliency-and-first-step-to-transform-your-cyber-defense.md

 - **Innovation enablement**: Stable foundation for new initiatives
 - **Risk mitigation**: Reduced exposure to DNS-related threats and outages
 - **Cost efficiency**: Optimized infrastructure and operations costs
-- **Stakeholder confidence**: Improved trust from customers, partners, and regulators
+- **Stakeholder confidence**: Improved trust from customers
+  - partners
+  - and regulators

 ## The Axon Shield Approach